jamesdelaneyie/fileswiper/README.md

 - ~~Move js files into src folder~~
 - ~~move skip button to offset center of screen~~
 - ~~move folder select to current folder area~~
+- ~~Add drop folder from finder functionality / both as root folder and as a bucket~~
+- ~~Double click bucket to make root folder~~
 - Remove tailwind, and/or move it to being used in stylesheet
 - Improve the responsive layout from fullscreen -> mobile
 - Implement the sort by option in the UI
 - Implement file filtering in UI
-- Add drop folder from finder functionality / both as root folder and as a bucket
-- All drop files from finder functionality
-- ~~Double click bucket to make root folder~~
 - Add x icon for removing folders, currently right click
 - Add search function to filter files
 - Keyboard shortcuts for moving files into buckets, skip, undo, trash
 - Add ability to rename buckets / folders

-### ⌨️ Development:

-- `npm install`
+### 🛣️ Ideas for V2:

+- Allow a list of files from multiple locations to populate the stack
+- Have electron serve itself from local IP so can connect on mobile devices to swipe
+- Add video previews in detailed view
+- Dark mode + add custom themes for design and layout
+- Cloud integration, dropbox, google drive, etc
-- `npm start`
+-

 ### 📜 License:
 MIT